 November fared somewhat better with only seven incidents of unauthorized access and disclosure, none of them in the top 10.
 However, December 2019, did not end so well, with two notable incidents being reported in the last few days of the month.

-Unauthorized access/disclosure incidents may be the result of simple curiosity, human error, or malicious intent.
-To prevent these types of incidents from occurring in your organization, it’s important to not only understand why these errors happened, but also to assess the likelihood of similar errors happening in your organization.
+Unauthorized access or disclosure incidents may be the result of simple curiosity, human error, or malicious intent.
+To prevent these types of incidents from occurring in your organization, it’s important to not only understand why these errors happened but also to assess the likelihood of similar errors happening in your organization.

 As you review your IT Security and HIPAA Compliance strategies for 2020, here are a few questions to consider:

 1 Do our employees have the skills they need to do the job?

 There’s no escaping technology in modern healthcare, and many cases of inadvertent disclosure can be prevented by ensuring employees know how to use healthcare systems safely and securely.

 2 Do we have proper supervision of work?

 Employee empowerment is a good thing – usually.
 But, when it comes to PHI, it’s important to have checks and balances in place.
 The incident in Michigan was reported by another employee.
 The HIPAA Security Rule also requires proper supervision, so this safeguard isn’t optional.